 The auto-tagging feature may encounter problems when processing SCORM and XAPI training material created through the use of certain authoring tools embedding textual contents directly into programming files, and compressing images so that their quality does not allow Optical Character Recognition (OCR).
 We are currently working to confront this limitation by collaborating with some of the major authoring tools providers.

 Artificial Intelligence analyzes learning content as it is uploaded to your platform, identifying automatically what skills from the Skills Catalog are most relevant for each content, and immediately proposing them to you as you complete the upload process.
 You can pick and choose from the skills proposed by Artificial Intelligence, and you can also enter your skills manually.
 This makes adding skills to your content easier and more consistent.
-Remember that the skills listed in the Skills Catalog are in English only.
+Remember that the skills listed in the Docebo Catalog are in English only.
 You can disable the automatic association of content with skills in your platform’s Advanced Settings.

 There are several places within your learning platform in which the AI will provide personalized suggestions on training materials, courtesy of our recommendation systems.
 Suggestions also come in a variety of flavors: below there are details on the major applications of our recommendation system.
 More details on the principles and the criteria used by our current recommendation system to produce suggestions.